 You could also develop a website and promote your business that way.
 Websites do often work well for local businesses and it could be perfect for a local tractor owner/operator.
-Imagine if someone goes to Google and types “help tilling large garden”.
+Imagine if someone goes to Google and types “help tilling a large garden”.
 Your website can pop up in free Google listings or paid listings.
 Traffic to your site means business for you!

-You could also put of flyers in a local coffee shop or meeting point.
+You could also put up flyers in a local coffee shop or meeting point.
 As mentioned above, focus on how you advertise your services.
 Calling yourself a “tractor guy”, may not be obvious enough.
-A city boy like me doesn't know what tractors can do.
+A city boy like me doesn’t know what tractors can do.
 But make it clear that you could aerate my lawn in an hour and I might pay more attention!

 However, if you provide good service then you’re likely to find that you get repeat customers and that people recommend your services.
 I am always hesitant to hire new contractors to do work at my house because you never know what quality of work you’re going to get.
 Even a lukewarm recommendation from a friend is enough to get me to call the guy and at least come out to look at the job.

 Be Professional – It’s A Business, Not A Hobby

 A tractor-based business is never going to be as formal as working in an office.
 Nevertheless, being professional is still an important approach for business success.
 One example of this is simply providing good customer service, including turning up on time and communicating well with your customers.

 Having a plan about pricing also plays a role in making you appear professional.
 In particular, it’s important that you can give an estimate of how much you’d charge for a given task.
 For example, you may charge per hour or you could choose to charge a set fee for a given task.